yayahjb/neartree/NearTree/README_NearTree.txt

           std::vector<size_t>& tIndices, const T& t ) const;
      long FindOutSphere ( const DistanceType& dRadius,
           CNearTree<  T >& tOutside,   const T& t ) const;
-     long LeftFindOutSphere ( const DistanceType& dRadius,
-          ContainerType& tOutside,   const T& t ) const;
-     long LeftFindOutSphere ( const DistanceType& dRadius,
-          ContainerType& tOutside,
-          std::vector<size_t>& tIndices, const T& t ) const;
-     long LeftFindOutSphere ( const DistanceType& dRadius,
-          CNearTree<  T >& tOutside,   const T& t ) const;
-        dRadius is the radius outside of which to search tOutside is returned as the NearTree or container of objects that were found at or outside of radius dRadius of the probe point if the tIndices argument is given it will be returned as a vector of indices in the near tree of the objects returned. t is the probe point, used to search in the group of points Insert'ed

-        return value is the count of the number of points found outside the search radius the "Left..." versions are deprecated versions provided for compatibility with earlier NearTree releases.
+        return value is the count of the number of points found outside the search radius

      long FindInAnnulus ( const DistanceType& dRadius1,
           const DistanceType& dRadius2,